cvera08/automation-frontend-playwright-typescript/README.md

 If it still does not work, try restarting all the involved programs (like Playwright/IDE/etc), even your computer if it is necessary and start over again.

 <sub> *// HINTS:*
-*- If the Playwright window becomes for some reason unresponsive try to switch of the app/program and come back.*
+*- If the Playwright window becomes unresponsive for some reason try switching to another application/program and come back.*
 *- If you click in your Playwright runner and open a new empty window, just close it and next time try switching with your TAB key instead.* </sub>

 ---